-By creating and maintaining a positive and productive environment committed to equity, diversity and inclusion, the University promotes a culture where all members have the greatest potential to thrive and welcome the freedom to learn, experience, investigate, comment, critique, and contribute to society locally, nationally, or internationally.
+By creating and maintaining a positive and respectful productive environment committed to equity, diversity and inclusion, the University promotes a culture where of inclusion and a campus free from harassment, bullying, and discrimination.
+Indigenous ways of knowing, doing, connecting and being shall also be promoted and respected by maintaining shared ethical spaces inclusive of Indigenous peoples.
+In this way, all members will have the greatest potential to thrive and welcome the freedom to learn, experience, investigate, comment, critique, and contribute to society locally, nationally, or internationally.

-The contents of this Handbook shall be applied in the spirit of addressing barriers that have been, and continue to be, encountered by equity-deserving groups including, but not limited to women, Indigenous peoples, visible/ racialized minorities, persons with disabilities, and LGBTQ2S+.
+The contents of this Handbook shall be applied in the spirit of addressing barriers that have been, and continue to be, encountered by equity-deserving groups including, but not limited to women, Indigenous peoples, visible/ racialized minorities, persons with disabilities, and LGBTQ2S+. [moved to paragraph 5]

 The Handbook's contents shall also be applied as consistent with the principles of due process and balance procedural transparency as well as the protection of an individual's right to privacy.
-As well, the Handbook's contents should allow for flexible interpretation in order to achieve fairness towards all academic staff members.
+As well, the Handbook's contents should allow for flexible interpretation in order to achieve fairness towards all academic staff members. [moved to paragraph 4]